Lisa Vanderpump Confronts Lala Over Fight With James Kennedy & Raquel

 “Scheana, girl.
 Shut the f**k up.
 She is not having my back right now.”

-But Vanderpump cuts Lala, off, telling her that she knows better than to behave like that in the restaurant.
+But Vanderpump cuts Lala off, telling her that she knows better than to behave like that in the restaurant.

 “Lala, you know better than that.If there’s any disagreement, you take it outside.
 It’s never on the floor … You should respect that that is my business.
 It’s nonnegotiable.”